We nurture hearts and minds, practice beloved community and work for justice.―UU Santa Fe Mission Statement

 Becoming | lifelong learning | right relationship with the self

 “Yesterday I was clever, so I wanted to change the world.
 Today I am wise, so I am changing myself.”―Jalaluddin Rumi

 At UU Santa Fe, we believe that a life of sacred purpose contains at its core, elements of reverence, right relationship, service and lifelong learning.
-To make this balance possible for you, we offer:
+To make this balance possible, we offer you:

 We may be teaching children, but we are raising people.
 When our children’s journey with UU Santa Fe is over, if we have done family ministry skillfully, they will know they are whole and complete, derived from and integrated into all that is, and worthy and capable of unconditional love.
 We are here to journey with you and your children as we search for truth, overcome injustice and live our principles.